promesoft/KicadJE-EuroPowerSupply/README.md

  * U203 DCDC 5V stepdn converter mirrored pinout - mount on other side (where there is more room)
  * Smaller +28V DCDC does not work - they burn themselves (tried 3 units)
 ## Issues and Notes
+Note - as most powerdraw is on the +12V and +5V side the negative rail is not pulling down the VGND and the TIP42 needs to do all the heavy lifting - resulting in wasting almost 1/2 the power in this transistor.
+The TIP41 line regulator passes all the current and the more regulation it needs to perform the more power it wastes and the hotter it gets.
+Therefore the Zener input should be matched well with the DCDC Boosted output to avoid power wastage.

  * Bananas cant be mounted on PCB - too short
  * Consider soft startup current
  * Consider larger drill size for 7812 7805 and 7912